 Many torch manufacturers will make claims relating to the performance of their flashlights.
 Without the FL1 qualification, you cannot be sure these are true and correct values.
-Our torches confirm that ever claim made is 3rd party verified thanks to the FL1 testing!
+Every torch we sell includes the FL1 standard qualification.
+Subsequently, every value stated is confirmed is 3rd party verified thanks to the FL1 testing!

 The following information describes exactly what the ANSI FL1 tests include: